ReScience-X/policies/WRITE.md

 This page provides guidance about preparing a submission for ReScience X, including the types of submissions we distinguish,  key aspects that must be covered in any submission, and the structure we expect submissions and supplementary material to adhere to.

 ReScience X is organised in Sections, and our submission platform follows the [OJS submission workflow](https://docs.pkp.sfu.ca/learning-ojs/en/authoring).
 Authors are advised to go through the OJS documentation, and can even take [a short online training module](https://pkpschool.sfu.ca/courses/writing-for-publication/), if needed.
+Submissions are reviewed openly and disclosed, and at the end of the process, editors can suggest a summary of the topic.

+Submissions must include a cover letter including:
+* the full reference of the original paper, including doi;
+* a URL to an OSF project, which should be used to gather the material used in the work;
+* a list of a minimum or 3 potential reviewers, with contact information;
+* an original article as a PDF, following the guidelines and conventions of the original work that is reproduced.

+Authors preparing a reproduction or a replication are strongly advised to liaise with the original authors, who can provide guidance

+&nbsp;
 ![OJS Editorial and Publishing Workflow](http://rescience.org/public/site/images/OJS-EditorialWorkflow.png)